 A door to success and fame opened for Pavle Paja Jovanović during his studies.
 It continued to grow in the following years, turning him into a leader of the national art.
 He is remembered in history for his popular and sought-after genre paintings, depicting life of Balkan and Oriental people.

-His large format historical composition of the medieval and the modern Serbian state were praised and awarded.
+His large format historical compositions of the medieval and the modern Serbian state were praised and awarded.
 Additionally, his enormous output of portraits brought him success and acknowledgement at international exhibitions.
 He also became one of the youngest members of the Serbian Academy of Sciences and Art.

-On the occasion of his election to the Serbian Royal Academy, Pavle Paja Jovanović organised his first solo exhibition in Belgrade, in 1893.
+On the occasion of his election to the Serbian Royal Academy, Paja Jovanović organised his first solo exhibition in Belgrade, in 1893.
 Thus, he showed to the public why of all Serbian painters his work was most in demand among the gallery-owners, collectors and art connoisseurs.

 He painted themes from the life of ordinary people in the Balkans, such as “Decorating of the Bride”, “The Cock Fight” and “The Traitor”, in accordance to wishes and tastes of his numerous clients.
 At the same time, they were an opportunity for him to demonstrate his intensity, as well as his flawless drawing and painting skills.

 Certainly, a crucial point in Paja Jovanovic’s creative career was his visit to America in 1902-1903.
 The purpose of his voyage there was to paint several portraits and to eventually organise an exhibition of the works that came into being during his visit.